shashnavad/Corizo-Intenship-Projects/README.md

 This repository was made by Shashank Navad

-It consists of a file
+It consists of 2 folders

+The first contains -

 MNIST Digit Classification which classifies the mnist dataset using artificial neural networks or ANNs.

-The second is a folder which contains
+The second is a folder which contains -

 i) The dataset feature_3_sec.csv which contains data regarding various .wav with an interval of 3 seconds taken from the GTZAN dataset available on kaggle